 Currently, he is actively advising a range of financial institutions about the impact of the new margin rules for non-centrally cleared OTC derivatives transactions.

-He is a member of the Financial Markets Law Committee, an independent committee of legal experts which is responsible for identifying issues of legal uncertainty in the wholesale financial markets.
-He is also a Visiting Professor at the University of Law.
-In 2013, he was ranked by Chambers & Partners as the leading capital markets lawyer in the UK and one of the ten leading UK business lawyers.
+Simon is a Visiting Professor at the University of Law.
+He is also a member of the Financial Markets Law Committee, an independent committee of legal experts responsible for identifying issues of legal uncertainty in the wholesale financial markets.

 Simon frequently writes and speaks about legal issues in the financial markets.
 He is the author of:

 - Firth on Derivatives Law and Practice, Sweet & Maxwell (looseleaf), the leading text book on English derivatives law; and

 - “The English Law Treatment of Lehman’s Derivatives Positions”, in Bank Failure: Lessons from Lehman Brothers, Oxford University Press, March 2017

 Education and qualifications

 Simon studied Jurisprudence at Christ Church, Oxford University.